Okay, let me be clear!

 It doesn’t even make sense to know the answer and not write it well.

-A marker with more than a thousand papers to make wouldn’t spend hours figuring what you’ve written.
+A marker with more than a thousand papers to mark wouldn’t spend hours figuring what you’ve written.

 Here’s what can help you get through: